Hey, want to hear a happy story?

 - Give your partner space to change/grow.
 This is crucial, especially for younger couples.
 Life changes us in all sorts of ways–that’s what life is supposed to do.
 We need to be given the freedom to try on different interests and passions and personality traits, to switch and swap and play with our lives until they approach something we’re content with.
 We tend to assume that the people we know will remain the same for as long as we know them (just one of the human brain’s many lazy shortcuts).
 You need to combat that–if nowhere else, then in yourself and your partner.
 Reconstruct your image of your partner regularly; update your assumptions of how they’ll react to situations.
 Let them evolve!

 - Draw your social circles together.
 I’ve found something interesting about relationships: the more the social circles intertwine positively, the more stable and healthy the relationship is.
-Here’s the example: Anna and I love each other, obviously.
-But also, all of Anna’s friends like me, and I like all of Anna’s friends.
-All of my friends like Anna, and Anna likes all of my friends.
-And (here’s the really neat one), all of my friends like all of Anna’s friends.
+Here’s the example: Avi and I love each other, obviously.
+But also, all of Avi’s friends like me, and I like all of Avi’s friends.
+All of my friends like Avi, and Avi likes all of my friends.
+And (here’s the really neat one), all of my friends like all of Avi’s friends.
 The circles keep getting bigger.
 And the more positive interaction there is between your separate social circles, the surer you can be that you’re actually good matches for each other.

 - Define your relationship for yourselves instead of letting the culture define it for you.
 This one goes out to my fellow queer folk: there are so few healthy representations of relationships in media AT ALL, let alone of queer relationships.
 (Seriously.
 As of now most of us end up dead or otherwise miserable in the media.)
 Hegemony has no place in our relationship, and it shouldn’t have any place in yours.
 Popular culture has no right to dictate how you’re “supposed” to be in love.
 There are only two questions to ask: Are you enjoying yourselves?
 Are you becoming better people?
 If the answer to both is yes, proceed.